Small business payroll: a complete guide for 2026

 Small businesses have four main options for handling payroll: manual methods, DIY software, payroll service providers, or working with an accountant or bookkeeper.
 The right choice depends on your team size, budget, and how much time you can dedicate to payroll tasks.

-• DIY payroll software: Calculates wages, withholds taxes, and generates tax forms automatically.
+- DIY payroll software: calculates wages, withholds taxes, and generates tax forms automatically.
 You handle the actual payments and submissions.
-Works well for businesses with up to 10 employees who want control without full outsourcing.
+This works well for businesses with up to 10 employees who want control without full outsourcing.
 Costs typically range from $20 to $150 per month.

-• Full-service payroll providers: Handle everything from calculations to tax filing and direct deposits.
-Ideal if you want to hand off payroll entirely.
+- Full-service payroll providers: handle everything from calculations to tax filing and direct deposits.
+This option is ideal if you want to hand off payroll entirely.
 Expect to pay $40 to $200+ per month, plus per-employee fees.

-• Accountants and bookkeepers: Many offer payroll as part of their services.
-A good option if you already work with a financial professional.
-Use the Xero advisor directory to find one near you.
+- Accountants and bookkeepers: many offer payroll as part of their services.
+This is a good option if you already work with a financial professional.

 How much does small business payroll cost?